markashleybell/MAB.DotIgnore/README.md

-# IgnoreSharp
+# MAB.DotIgnore

-IgnoreSharp allows you to load a `.gitignore` file (or any text file using the same syntax), then use its rules to determine whether a particular file path should be ignored.
+Load and parse `.gitignore` files (or any text files using the same syntax) to produce an `IgnoreList` which can be used to ignore specific files and folders during (for example) a recursve file copy operation.

 ## Basic usage:

-#### `.gitignore` contents
+#### `.gitignore` file contents

     *.txt